LGBT youth slam ad industry for lack of visibility

 “This is a long-term commitment for us,” said Luke Atkinson, vice president of global communications for Smirnoff.

-“We can make a difference in our actions and communications to the LGBT community, making their lives and their socialising more fun and more vibrant.
-And because their socialising and nightlife culture is our culture, it’s a win-win.”
+“We can make a difference in our actions and communications to the LGBT community, making their lives and their socializing more fun and more vibrant.
+And because their socializing and nightlife culture is our culture, it’s a win-win.”

 The dangers of under-representation are clear, said Sean Howell, co-founder of Hornet, an LGBT social network that commissioned the Kantar survey.